HOW FILMMAKERS CAN SHOW THEIR FILMS TO HOLLYWOOD'S TOP PRODUCERS

 There are many ways filmmakers can try to get their film in front of producers who will take their work to the next level.
 They can pitch directly to producers and distributors, gather an audience online, screen their work at local movie screenings, take part in film festivals, and so on.
 The exposure independent filmmakers can get from these methods is considerable.
 However, their chances of getting discovered by influential Hollywood producers are minimal.
 This is where the Producer's Night comes into play.

 What is Producer's Night?

 Producer's Night is an opportunity for independent filmmakers to have their work screened to a private group of elite Hollywood producers.
 For many directors, it could mean their ticket to the mainstream.
-The exclusive screening presented by Cinematory, Tarkovski, and Hollywood producer Bhavani Rao, member of the PGA, will show the best of independent cinema from the past year's film festivals at the Lee Strasberg Theatre and Film Institute in West Hollywood.
+The exclusive screening presented by Cinematory, Tarkovski Agency, and Hollywood producer Bhavani Rao, member of the PGA, will show the best of independent cinema from the past year's film festivals at the Lee Strasberg Theatre and Film Institute in West Hollywood.
 The first edition will take place on December 10th, 2021.